Sage-Bionetworks/challengeutils/scoring_harness/readme.md

 ### RPy2

-Often it's more convenient to write statistical code in R. We've successfully used the [Rpy2](http://rpy.sourceforge.net/) library to pass file paths to scoring functions written in R and get back a named list of scoring statistics.
-Alternatively, there's R code included in the R folder of this repo to fully run a challenge in R.
+Often it's more convenient to write statistical code in R. We've successfully used the [Rpy2](https://rpy2.bitbucket.io/) library to pass file paths to scoring functions written in R and get back a named list of scoring statistics.

 ## Setting Up Automatic Validation and Scoring on an EC2